cmantoux/cmantoux.github.io/_pages/teaching.md

 {% include base_path %}

-Along with my research activity, I am a teaching assistant for courses in statistics and applied mathematics at École polytechnique and ENS Paris-Saclay.
+During my PhD thesis, I was also a teaching assistant for courses in statistics and applied mathematics at École polytechnique and ENS Paris-Saclay.

 ## 2021-2022